NBA: Chicago Bulls

 I was fortunate to have a father that had the capability to play the role of trainer AND coach.
 He taught me how to deal emotionally with the good and bad parts of game situations.
-He always made me aware of what my attitude looked like while on the court and gave me advise when I needed guidance.
+He always made me aware of what my attitude looked like while on the court and gave me advice when I needed guidance.
 He helped me be mentally strong so that I could endure a tough, hard-nosed coach.
 There was always a reason for everything during my training and if I slipped, my dad would let me know.

 My hometown high school was a three year school, so as a freshman I was not allowed to play at the varsity level.
 When my sophomore year hit, I was definitely ready to show the varsity stage what I was all about.
 My team was in the lower half of our league so I was thrown into the fire to be a play-maker with no varsity experience.
 This allowed me to make mistakes and learn.
 I averaged a league-leading 26 points as a sophomore, which was good enough for 3rd in the state.
 I put my name on the map and turned a few heads by picking up seven offers from NCAA Division I colleges at the end of this first high school season.

 I then had the misfortune of injuring my hip during an AAU summer game while attempting to dunk.
 An MRI indicated a clean break in my hip joint, which led to me being sidelined for most of my junior AAU season.
 I was back playing basketball in the fall ready to turn out for my junior season.
-At this point I was the #1 ranked basketball player in Washington State and landed in the top 50 players in the country.
+At this point I was the #1 ranked basketball player in Washington state and landed in the top 50 players in the country.
 My team improved enough to gain a birth in the state tournament before losing in the first round.

-The summer of my senior year, my hard work paid off as I was selected to go to every elite camp during my that summer.
+The summer of my senior year, my hard work paid off as I was selected to go to every elite camp during that summer.
 I was given incredible opportunities to play among the other top players in the country.
 I improved my game and showcased my talent nationally.
 These camps included: Pangos All American Camp, NBPA Camp, Deron Williams Point Guard Skills Academy, Lebron James Skills Academy, Adidas Nation and Reebok Breakout Camp.

 After the elite summer camps, I was still considered one of the top 50 basketball players in the country for my class.
 UCLA selected me to join their squad to start my college career and I accepted.
 My choice was easy because the UCLA Basketball Program’s reputation helps advance the direction I want to go with basketball.
 In addition, I have extended family living in the San Bernardino area.